Lepsi-dev/Oxocard-connect-examples/README.md

-Collection of examples with oxocard connect
+Collection of examples with oxocard connect.

+1. connect to GY-521 Gyroscp with breadboard card